zudochkin/awesome-newsletters/README.md

 * [Security Newsletter](https://securitynewsletter.co/).
 Weekly e-mail with the latest security news on Thursday or Friday.
 * [Startup Watching](https://startupwatching.com/).
 Curated knowledge, inspiration and background stories for startups.
 Delivered to your inbox every Monday and Thursday.
 * [Inside Bitcoin](https://inside.com/bitcoin).
 Tracking trends, news, and analysis around Bitcoin and cryptocurrencies.
+* [Crypto Weekly](https://cryptoweekly.co/).
+The best cryptocurrency news and insights delivered to your inbox every week.

 # License